 - Someone on the Call Team follows up 3-5 days later to hear the answer and accepts and celebrates a “no” as readily as a “yes” assuming time has been spent in discernment.

-That’s a brief summary of the call process and must always be followed by a commitment to equip our volunteers once they have answered the call to serve.
-GenOn offers an entire workshop on the process of call (“Called by God”), a section of our LOGOS User Guide (“Process of Call”), and a podcast (“Identifying Needs and Calling Volunteers”) to learn more.
-It’s also a Key Practice of LOGOS taught in our Encounter training days.
-Those needed ministry position descriptions can be found (and “tweaked” to your context) in various sections of the LOGOS User Guide.
+That’s a summary of the call process and must always be followed by a commitment to equip our volunteers once they have answered the call to serve.
+You can find a section of our LOGOS Toolkit ("Defining LOGOS: Understanding the Why of LOGOS Ministry") and a podcast (“Identifying Needs and Calling Volunteers”) to learn more.
+It’s also a key practice of LOGOS taught in our Encounter training.
+Those needed ministry position descriptions can be found (and “tweaked” to your context) in various sections of the LOGOS Toolkit.
+The process can be applied church-wide in seeking people to serve in all spaces and places.

-That should be PLENTY of resources to help you help others listen to the call of God to serve.
-It's a thousand times more effective than recruiting in a frenzy.
+Does that get you started to help others listen to the call of God to serve?
+It's a thousand times more effective than recruiting in an exhausting frenzy.